DhyaanKanoja11/pyscan-core/README.md

 ***

 # pyscan-core

-**A minimal Python-based TCP network reconnaissance tool for educational purposes**
+**A minimal Python tool for understanding TCP connect scanning and basic service interaction.**

 > *Note: This is a basic learning tool, not a production-grade scanner.*